Persian style interior design explained

 Brass, copper and silver accessories such as trays, vases and candleholders add warmth and shine.
 Arrange a few metal pieces on the coffee table or bookshelves.
 These accents pay homage to the traditional Persian art of metal work and help reflect light in a rather dark place.

-Even small touches of intricate tile—think a mosaic tray, tiled backsplash, or framed tile art—instantly evoke Persian aesthetics.
+Even small touches of detailed tile—think a mosaic tray, tiled backsplash, or framed tile art—instantly evoke Persian aesthetics.
 Choose patterns in deep blues and greens for authenticity.
 If a renovation isn’t on the cards, decorative objects or art tiles are an easy and affordable option.

 Feature collectibles like hand-painted dishes, glassware, or miniature boxes with detailed inlay.
 Arrange them in open shelves or curios, embracing the sense of history and storytelling these objects bring.
 Vary object heights and groupings for visual interest.